Forget everything else. just look at this picture! Forgive the quality, see the content!

 My blog goes big picture sometimes- the role of nation states, game theory and development, musing about climate change or funder/NGO relationships…Lets go little picture this time.
 Today I cycled to an NGO I work with where project manager Surender showed me this- a photo of a little girl writing in a book on the floor of a village house in the back of beyond in the Indian Himalayas while some women look on.
 So what?

 A few weeks ago the NGO team and I were in the village sitting in on a women’s self help group (SHG) meeting.
 The Indian government gives money to kick-start such groups which then, hopefully, use the money to start businesses or loan amongst themselves for family needs.
 Our team’s development aim goes beyond that.
-For us money and business is an output, the outcomes were chasing are women networking, feeling empowered, identifying and acting on their own and their community's needs,... we want to kick-start a new culture.
+For us money and business is an output, the outcomes we are chasing are women networking, feeling empowered, identifying and acting on their own and their community's needs,... we want to kick-start a new culture.
 The NGO has had some great successes previously through SHGs.
 One group of women bought an electric flour mill and charge local (male) farmers to use it.
 Beyond the revenue for them this is about confidence, providing a much needed community service and challenging stereotyped gender roles.
 Its a great approach.

 Anyway, back in the SHG a man and his wife walked in.
 He was carrying their 12 year old daughter who has poorly developed legs and is unable to walk.
 They were tender and gentle with her.
 The man had come to look after Sunita (name changed) while his wife, participated.
 In the meeting.
 It soon transpired that the group's biggest hurdle was banking.
 None of them could read nor write so they depend on a man to do their banking.
 Where's the women's empowerment in that?